Maheswar00/Data-visualisation2/README.md

 Data visualization has been performed on the dateset

-The attached dataset and ipynb file which includes the connection to mongodb and postgresql.
+The attached dataset (json) and ipynb file which includes the connection to mongodb and postgresql.